Black Cat Wines, Black Cat Vineyards

 Carneros Chardonnay 2017

 Black Cat vineyard for a black kitty kat cat.
 Deep golden in color.
 Poised nose full of toasty hazelnut, golden brown sugar and apple cider.
-Cloud like but full on the palate with a nice lick of acid. — 6 months ago
+Cloud like but full on the palate with a nice lick of acid. — a year ago

 Severn, Bob and 4 others liked this